geotrev/undernet/site/docs/introduction.md

 Over time, lots of new features have been added.
 These include lots of helper CSS classes and Sass utilities to empower developers in building their interfaces.

 Undernet can both be a prototyping tool _or_ the basis for your web app.
-You can easily pick and choose which elements and components to include, reducing the size of the overall bundle.
+You can easily pick and choose which modules to include, reducing the size of the overall bundle.

 ### Core Principles

 - 🧩 **Configurable:** The framework comes with a configuration file enabling full brand control, from global, to element, to component styling.
 - ♿ **Accessible:** Accessibility is baked into all facets of Underneet; theree's no excuse why everyone can't use your interface.
-- 📦 **Modular:** Undernet can act independently from your core stylesheet and be added to to existing projects using a style [scope]({{ site.data.routes.css }}#style-scope).
+- 📦 **Modular:** Undernet can act independently from your core stylesheet and be added to existing projects using a style [scope]({{ site.data.routes.css }}#style-scope).
-- 🚲 **Flexible:** Installation options range from CDN to hosting the source files yourself.
+- 🚲 **Flexible:** Installation options range from NPM, CDN, to self-hosting the source files.

 ### Support